This post contains affiliate links.

 It does kind of have a weird texture, though (because of the powdered fenugreek).
 It does require refrigeration.
 And it does only last a month, meaning that if you don’t use it all up, you waste it…and you certainly have to make a few batches through the winter if you want to have it on hand.

 I wanted something that could be taken on the go, something that was shelf-stable.
 Something that would make taking “medicine” easier.
 I came up with this idea.
 And it works, and it tastes good (faintly of elderberries and mostly like sugar).
-Shelf-stable, too, so they will last all winter and you could send someone to work with a little baggie of them.
+Shelf-stable, too, so they will last all winter, and you could send someone to work with a little baggie of them.
 How neat is that?

-DIY Cough and Cold Lozenges
+Cough & Cold Lozenges

 Ingredients:

-- 3 tbsp.
-Elderberry
+- 3 tbsp. elderberry

-- 1 tbsp.
-Echinacea
+- 1 tbsp. echinacea

-- 1 tbsp.
-Slippery elm
+- 1 tbsp. slippery elm

-- 1 tbsp.
-Fenugreek
+- 1 tbsp. fenugreek

-- 1 tbsp.
-Wild cherry bark
+- 1 tbsp. wild cherry bark

-- 2 tbsp.
-Rosehips
+- 2 tbsp. rosehips

-- 1 c. water
+- 1 cup water

-- 2 c. cane sugar
+- 2 cups cane sugar

 Directions: